alte-co-jp/MetroRadiance.Fork/README.md

 ### Standard control styles

-You can use the standard control styles by merging "/Styles/Controls.xaml" of MetroRadiance into ```Application.Resource``` etc.
+You can use the standard control styles by merging `"/Styles/Controls.xaml"` or `"/Styles/Control-styles.xaml"` of MetroRadiance into ```Application.Resource``` etc.
 These styles use the colors and brushes defined in MetroRadiance.
 Therefore, it will be linked to the theme change and color setting change.

+`"/Styles/Control-styles.xaml"` defines MetroRadiance styles using Keys in MetroRadiance*XXXX*StyleKey format.
+`"/Styles/Controls.xaml"` overrides standard control styles.
+`"/Styles/Controls.xaml"` also includes MetroRadiance styles are defined by `"/Styles/Control-styles.xaml"`.

 ```xml
 <Application x:Class="MetroRadiance.Showcase.App"